Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: Conclusions and Outlook

 In this paper, we take advantage of the proposed Gen2 detector, develop a comprehensive theoretical treatment, and make predictions that include realistic experimental effects.
 We benefit from the improved knowledge of the neutrino mass spectrum: the measurements of the total neutrino mass in cosmology and of the neutrino mass ordering in the laboratory shape the experimental signatures that should be looked for.
 We also demonstrate that common approximations in the literature were unjustified in some important cases.

-Our primary result is that Gen2 will significantly improve the sensitivity to $\nu$SI, realizing the full potential of high-energy neutrino astronomy for testing $\nu$SI in propagation.
+Our primary result is in \cref{fig:contours}: Gen2 will significantly improve the sensitivity to $\nu$SI, realizing the full potential of high-energy neutrino astronomy for testing $\nu$SI in propagation.
 It can probe a huge range of parameters where neutrinos do not free-stream as expected in the early universe.
 This includes the full parameter space relevant for the Moderately Interacting neutrino solution~\cite{Kreisch:2019yzn,Blinov:2019gcj}.
-At its best sensitivity --- for mediator masses $2 \, \mathrm{MeV} \lesssim M_\phi \lesssim 20 \, \mathrm{MeV}$ ---, it will overcome laboratory constraints and become the strongest probe of neutrino self-interactions \emph{between any flavors}.
+And, as discussed above, modifying the analysis inputs only induces slight sensitivity changes.
+At its best sensitivity, Gen2 will overcome laboratory constraints and become the strongest probe of neutrino self-interactions \emph{between any flavors}.
 The future quest for $\nu$SI discovery will not remain bounded to $\tau$ neutrinos as it is today.

-As we make our code publicly available, the same formalism can be straightforwardly applied to explore different parts of the parameter space with various sources.
+We make our code publicly available so that our formalism can be straightforwardly applied to explore different parts of the parameter space with various sources.
 Some examples include the diffuse supernova neutrino background or cosmogenic neutrinos.
-Exploring non-propagation effects (see, e.g., Ref.~\cite{Shalgar:2019rqe}) could be complementary.

-In this work, we only exploit the signatures in the Gen2 diffuse spectrum, being agnostic about the underlying astrophysical flux and its flavor composition.
-Any improvement in understanding the energy-dependent flavor sensitivity of Gen2 could provide additional constraints (Ref.~\cite{Song:2020nfh} already demonstrates the superb flavor discrimination of Gen2 and other future high-energy neutrino detectors).
-In connection to this, we derive sensitivities using a simplified simulation of Gen2 that should nevertheless capture the main effects.
-Developments in detector simulation or taking into account potential statistical fluctuations of the data would help to sharpen our understanding of the potential of Gen2.